Battle of Villa Verde Trail: The Battle

 Two American regiments, the 126th and 127th assaulted the First Salacsac Pass.
 The Japanese defense was even stiffer there.
 The Japanese attempted several unsuccessful banzai attacks.
 Several efforts to flank or encircle the Japanese forces were mostly unsuccessful, although inflicting heavy casualties on the Japanese.
 Not until 24 May did the Americans finally capture the pass.
 The surviving Japanese withdrew from the area.
 On 28 May the village of Imugan fell to the Americans and on 29 May the 32nd Division was united with the 25th Infantry Division after the Buena Vista guerrillas captured the last Japanese strong point and made contact with elements of the 25th on Route 5 near Santa Fe.
 The route northward into the Cagayan Valley was open.
 It had taken more than three months for the army to eliminate the Japanese along the Villa Verde Trail.

 The capture of the Villa Verde Trail was facilitated by the work of the 114th Engineer Battalion which widened the trail under fire to make it possible for vehicular travel.
 The trail acquired the nickname of the "Little Burma Road".
 Supply of the advancing troops was a problem with a road only partially traversable by vehicle.
 150 Filipino porters trudged up and down the trail carrying ammunition and food to the soldiers.
 Communications in the mountains were sporadic and heavy rains, mud, and landslides inhibited travel.
-Battle casualties of the 32nd Division were 825 dead and 2,160 wounded, a casualty rate of about 27 percent.
+Battle casualties of the 32nd Division were 825 dead and 2,160 wounded, and 6,000 sick, a casualty rate of 81.68 percent.
 The Japanese lost at least 5,750 of the 8,750 men engaged.

 Consequences

 The 32nd Infantry Division logged a total of 654 days of combat during World War II, more than any other United States Army division.
 About 30 percent of the men in the division had been overseas for nearly three years and had participated in several combat operations.
 The strain on the soldiers showed up in this battle.
 The division was 4,000 soldiers under strength and problems with morale and mental and physical exhaustion were noted as early as April.
 No fresh division was available to relieve the 32nd, so the division slogged on.
-Six thousand soldiers were evacuated at least temporarily from the battle for illness, disease, and especially "combat fatigue and associated psychoneurotic upsets."
+6,000 soldiers were evacuated at least temporarily from the battle for illness, disease, and especially "combat fatigue and associated psychoneurotic upsets."
 Guerrilla leader Hunt commented that "the three F's of combat are 'fog, fatigue, and fear' and the latter two deepen visibly near the end of long campaigns or long wars."

 In the words of one author, "the price for that goat path in the clouds had been too high."
 General Gill would later say that "the 32nd had gained too little for what it had lost."